FRRouting/frr/doc/user/bgp.rst

    The CLI will disallow attempts to configure incompatible leaking modes.

-.. index:: no import vrf VRFNAME
+.. index:: import vrf VRFNAME
 .. clicmd:: no import vrf VRFNAME

    Disables automatic leaking from vrf VRFNAME to the current VRF using